ppy/osu-wiki/wiki/Tournaments/JOKE/4/en.md

 2. Beatmap scoring is based on ScoreV2.
 3. The maps for each round will be announced during a live showcase once all matches for a round have concluded (otherwise, it will be announced in the Discord server).
 Only the announced maps will be used during the respective matches.
 4. The tournament is Free Mod: players are free to use either Hidden, Fade In, Flashlight, Mirror, any of the xK mods, or No Mod.
-5. The NF mod may be used but is not mandatory; failed scores do not count towards the end result; in the event that both players fail, the higher scoring player will claim one point.
+5. The NF mod may be used but is not mandatory.
+Failed scores do not count towards the end result.
+In the event that both players fail, the higher scoring player will claim one point.
 6. If a map ends in a draw, it will be replayed.
 If the map ends in a draw again after this, the Picker's Privilege rule is envoked: the team that picked the map will be awarded 1 point, and the match will proceed as normal.
 In the unlikely event that a draw happens on the tiebreaker map, the map will be replayed until a winner is decided.
    - Teams cannot win a match via the Picker's Privilege rule.
 In cases where this would occur the map will be replayed until a winner is decided.
 7. If a player disconnects, they are treated as if they failed.
 Map aborting for a "false start" is up to the referee's discretion (and will likely take place if a disconnect occurs within the first 30 seconds of a map).